ALTITUDE

 GPT-5.3 Codex Spark

-A speed-focused variant running on dedicated Cerebras chips.
-Outputs over 1,000 tokens per second — fast enough for real-time pair programming.
-First in a planned family of speed-optimised models.
+Speed-focused variant on Cerebras chips.
+Over 1,000 tokens per second — fast enough for real-time pair programming.

 ANTHROPIC